 Warning!
 We recommend not sending text messages to communicate.

 Franbrasil Tour's C.A. does not provide any type of travel insurance.
-We recommend getting travel insurance like Mondial Assistance or Europ Assistance or using a house insurance certificate such as la Maif (it’s for free).
+We recommend getting travel insurance like Mondial Assistance or Europ Assistance for instance.
 Public hospitals in Venezuela are for free and medical assistance is acceptable; however, they are not the best.
 For this reason, we suggest visiting a private clinic in case you need medical care.
 Being repatriated is not difficult if you have bought the right insurance.
-You can also benefit from the travel cancellation insurance offered by credit-card companies when you are paying for your tourist package at our point of sale.
+You can also benefit sometimes from the travel cancellation insurance offered by credit-card companies when you are paying for your tourist package at our point of sale.
 Please check with your bank or financial advisor.

 Most of domestic flight airlines in Venezuela allow a weight between 20 and 25 kg for your hold luggage and 6 kg for your hand luggage.
 However, if you fly to Angel Falls, they allow a total weight of 10 kg, and if you fly to Los Roques, they allow a weight between 10 kg and 20 kg per person for hold and hand luggage.
 Franbrasil Tour’s will offer you a solution if there are hard limits on the amount of luggage that is allowed.